 It all started when in 2008, following the visit to Venezuela of a mixed commission of Portuguese government and businessmen, BES started the commercial relationship with Venezuelan public companies.
 This relationship was directly assumed by Ricardo Salgado and elements of the local political nomenclature, including the President of the country and the Minister of Petroleum, Rafael Ramirez, also president of Petróleos de Venezuela (or PDVSA).

-“Despite the fact that the Venezuelan group of state-owned companies, PDVSA, signed a contract with Galp and CGD was the bank for inter-party relations, Ricardo Salgado managed to channel treasury applications from Venezuelan public banks, subsidiary companies of PDVSA to BES , from electricity-related companies and from local development funds that operated with oil revenues ”, reads the dispatch of 4.117 pages.
+“Although the Venezuelan state-owned group, PDVSA, had signed a contract with Galp and CGD was the bank for inter-party relations, Ricardo Salgado managed to channel treasury applications from Venezuelan public banks, PDVSA subsidiary companies to BES , from companies linked to electricity and from local development funds that operated with oil revenues ”, reads in the dispatch of 4.117 pages.

 It is not new that the branch in the free zone (which had one of the defendants as its general director - João Alexandre Silva -) served for BES to attract customers from South America and Africa.
 PDVSA and other Venezuelan companies had almost 7.000 billion dollars in BES, deposits were invested in GES.

 The order reports that “in 2011, BES managed to centralize the main accounts of the PDVSA group at SFE Madeira.
-As determined by Ricardo Salgado, in a process controlled by the South America corporate business monitoring unit, assumed by the general director of SFE da Madeira, João Alexandre Silva, his deputy, Paulo Jorge, and their team, and with the Isabel Almeida's contribution under the control of Amílcar Morais Pires, both the commercial area of SFE and DFME directed the liquidity of deposit accounts of Venezuelan public companies towards investments in debt of GES entities, such as ESFIL and ESI ”.
+As determined by Ricardo Salgado, in a process controlled by the South American corporate business monitoring unit, assumed by the general director of SFE da Madeira, João Alexandre Silva, his deputy, Paulo Jorge, and the team of these dependents, and with the Isabel Almeida's contribution under the control of Amílcar Morais Pires, both the commercial area of SFE and DFME directed the liquidity of deposit accounts of Venezuelan public companies towards investments in debt of GES entities, such as ESFIL and ESI ”.